bazelbuild/bazel/README.md

 =============

 Bazel requires certain files to exist in certain places.
-To get your workspace set up correctly, copy `example_workspace/` to wherever you want to do your builds.
+To get your workspace set up correctly, start by copying `base_workspace/` to wherever you want to do your builds and make your project a subdirectory of `base_workspace/`.

-Create your own project with a BUILD file in a subdirectory, for example:
+Create a BUILD file in a subdirectory of `base_workspace`, for example:

-    $ cd example_workspace
+    $ cd base_workspace
     $ mkdir hello
     $ echo 'genrule(name = "world", outs = ["hi"], cmd = "touch $@")' > hello/BUILD